microsoft/Windows-IoT-Samples/SerialUART/CPP/README.md

 * When connecting to the USB-to-TTL device for the first time from the IoT Device, you may see the error "Object was not instantiated" when you click on `Connect`.
 If you see this, un-plug the device, plug it back in and refresh the connection or redeploy the app.
 * If you have more than one Silicon Labs USB-to-TTL devices connected to your IoT device, only the device that was first connected will be recognized.
 In order to run this sample, connect only one device
-* When connecting USB-to-TTL device to UpBoard, use a powered USB hub or the bottom USB port
+* When connecting USB-to-TTL device to UP Board, use a powered USB hub or the bottom USB port

 ### Let's look at the code